LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

 Ubuntu XXX
 Computer with Windows 10
 Local backup drives plugged into or mounted on the windows machines.
-Remote server for long term storage and serving images.
+Remote server for long-term storage and serving images.

 ### System Requirements

 These scripts have been tested using Windows 10 and Ubuntu XXX.
-All scripts should work on any linux platform.
+All scripts should work on any Linux platform.
 However, the automation of running scripts daily will be different.

 ## Download and edit scripts on imaging computer